 “Alice has a different boyfriend every few months.
 She goes around telling everybody how this is the one, the boy she’s going to marry.
 Only to get bored with him after a few months, break up, be happily single for a bit and repeat.”
 She smiles a little and opens the door.

 Lily takes her lasagne form the fridge and takes out some plates.
 Firing questions at me now, instead of talking.

 “I’m in my first year of medical training.”
-I tell her, answering a question she asked earlier.
+I tell her, answering her question.
 Lily nods, she’s scooping up the lasagne with her back to me.
 Suddenly the smell of tomato sauce and cheese spreads across the kitchen.
 She turns and puts two squares of hot lasagne on the kitchen table.
 I don’t know how she heated them that fast, but I don’t really care, probably a trick only women are allowed to know about.
 It smells amazing!

-“That’s so nice, you want to be a- a doctor then?” she asks, I nod.
+“That’s so nice, you want to be a… a doctor then?” she asks, I nod.
 “Cool, I’m an unpaid intern for the at newspaper, at the moment.
 I want to be a reporter.”
 She does not bother to tell me the name of the newspaper, but I’m not into newspapers very much so I don’t care.
 So she wants to be a reporter?
-Well, she’s nosey enough for it, I guess.
+Well, she seems nosey enough for it, I guess.
 And if she can write as well as she can talk she won’t have a problem.

-“I’ve got two older brothers.
+“… got two older brothers.
 James and Al. They are the loudest, most obnoxious bunch you’ll ever meet.
 But I guess they are okay.
 You probably can’t imagine the trouble they get into on a daily basis.”
 She laughs loudly.